preetsanjam/Web_Development/HTML/notes.md

     - **Relative path** is the location of a file in relation to our current location in a file system.

      **Absolute path vs relative path**
      - If we are in a folder and the destination/relative file is in the same folder, we can use the relative path.
 Absolute paths are used to refer to files in a completely separate folder.
-Relative path does not expsose all folders on our system.
+Relative path does not expose all folders on our system.
      - In order to move one level up for relative paths, we use the '../' operator.